AryanTalati/supplementsrx-AI/README.md

 **Arizona State University — CSE 573 Semantic Web Mining — Spring 2026**
 **Group 3:** Shivam Sibal · Priyanshu Gupta · Pranay Reddy Palle · Aryan Talati · Divyesh Jain · Omkar Deshpande

+> **Note on attribution:** This was a six-person course project and the
+> role split below was a rough planning division, not a record of who
+> wrote what.
+In practice everyone worked across the stack.
+My own work
+> centred on the retrieval pipeline, LangGraph query routing, evidence
+> fusion, and the RAGAS evaluation harness. — Aryan Talati
 ---

 ## Overview